cw-vista/cw-vista/README.md

 # The CW Vista: Depth vs Breadth of Continuous Gravitational Wave Searches

-This respository contains code and data for generating *vista plots*: plots of the sensitivity depth versus the parameter-space breadth of searches for continuous gravitational waves (CWs).
+This repository contains code and data for generating *vista plots*: plots of the sensitivity depth versus the parameter-space breadth of searches for continuous gravitational waves (CWs).
 See [Wette (2023)][wette2023] and references therein for further information.